euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 a C linear array data structure on Python.
 In the followings we will refer the fields of view as *tiles* or *images* according to the context.

-From this mosaic of field of views, we can imagine to reconstruct once the slide image and produce a giant image, where we could use for this purpose the BigTIFF [BigTIFF]_ extension to the TIFF format.
+From this mosaic of field of views, we can imagine to reconstruct the slide image once and for all and produce a giant image, where we could use for this purpose the BigTIFF [BigTIFF]_ extension to the TIFF format.
 But if we want to keep raw data without information loss we have to imagine a way to store the original fields of view and process them on-line.
+This case is particularly important when the registration matters for the interpretation of the reconstructed image.

 The HDF5 [HDF5]_ library and its h5py [h5py]_ Python binding is perfectly suited for this purpose.
-The content of an HDF5 file is self defined and the library is open source which guaranty a long term access to the data.
+The content of an HDF5 file is self-defined and the library is open source which guaranty a long term access to the data.
 The structure of an HDF5 file is similar to a file system having folder objects so called *groups* and N-dimensional array objects so called *dataset* that corresponds here to files.
 Each of these objects could have attached attributes.
-This virtual file system provides the same flexibility than a real file system similar to an Unix loop device.
+This virtual file system provides the same flexibility than a real file system similar to a UNIX loop device.
 Figure :ref:`hdf5-file-system` shows an example.

 .. figure:: figure-hdf5-file-system.pdf